 A technique for using your dreams to solve problems

-Even though there’s no clear evidence either way as to whether dreams can be harnessed in this way, perhaps you want to try yourself.
+Even though there’s no clear evidence either way as to whether dreams can be harnessed in this way, it might be interesting to try.

-- Write down the problem as a brief phrase or sentence, and place this by your bed.
+- Write down the problem in a brief sentence and place it by your bed.

 - Review the problem for a few minutes just before going to bed.

-- Once in bed, visualize the problem as a concrete image if it lends itself to this.
-Visualize yourself dreaming about the problem, awakening, and writing on the bedside note pad.
+- Once in bed, visualize the problem as a concrete image if possible.
+Visualize yourself dreaming about the problem, waking up and writing about it.

-- Tell yourself you want to dream about the problem just as you are drifting off to sleep.
+- Tell yourself you want to dream about the problem as you drift off to sleep.

-- Keep a pen and paper, and perhaps also a flashlight or pen with a lighted tip, on the bedside table.
+- Keep a pen and paper on the bedside table.

-- Arrange objects connected to the problem on your table, or on the wall across from your bed if they lend themselves to a poster.
+- Arrange objects connected to the problem on your table or write about it on a poster.

-- Upon awakening, lie quietly before getting out of bed.
-Note whether there is any trace of a recalled dream, and invite more of the dream to return if possible.
-Write it down.
+- When you wake up, lie quietly before getting out of bed.
+Note whether there’s any trace of a recalled dream, and invite more of the dream to return if possible.

 Can sleep help with life’s many problems?

-The research discussed above talks mainly about how sleep can help us solve specific maths or reasoning problems.
-But what about the many other worries and problems we face as part of everyday life?
+The research talks about how sleep might help with reasoning problems.
+But what about our everyday worries and problems?

-These are often more complex and emotional.
-So what if this research was applicable to important decisions that need to be made or relationships that need to be mended and so on?
+These are often very complex and emotional.
+So what if this research was applicable to important decisions that need to be made, or relationships that need to be worked on?